ULHPC/tutorials/advanced/Bioinformatics/README.md

         (node)$> bowtie2 --version
         (node)$> tophat2 --version

-Next, we will make a fast TopHat run, using the provided sample files:
+Now we will make a quick TopHat test, using the provided sample files:

         # Go to the test directory and unpack the sample dataset
         (node)$> cd ~/bioinfo-tutorial/tophat
         (node)$> tar xzvf test_data.tar.gz

+        # Launch TopHat, with Bowtie2 in serial mode
+        (node)$> tophat -r 20 test_ref reads_1.fq reads_2.fq

         # Launch TopHat, with Bowtie2 in parallel mode
-        (node)$> tophat -p 6 -r 20 test_ref reads_1.fq reads_2.fq
+        (node)$> tophat -p 12 -r 20 test_ref reads_1.fq reads_2.fq

+We can see that for this fast execution, increasing the number of threads does not improve the calculation time due to the relatively high overhead of thread creation.

+Next, we will make a longer test, where it will be interesting to monitor the TopHat pipeline (with `htop` for example) to see the transitions between the serial and parallel stages (left as an exercise).

+        # Load the file which will export $TOPHATTEST2 in the environment
+        (node)$> source ~/bioinfo-tutoria/tophat/test2_path

+        # Launch TopHat, with Bowtie2 in parallel mode
+        (node)$> tophat2 -p 12 -g 1 -r 200 --mate-std-dev 30 -o ./  $TOPHATTEST2/chr10.hs $TOPHATTEST2/SRR027888.SRR027890_chr10_1.fastq $TOPHATTEST2/SRR027888.SRR027890_chr10_2.fastq

+The input data for the first test corresponds to the [TopHat test set](http://tophat.cbcb.umd.edu/tutorial.shtm), while the second test is an example of aligning reads to the chromosome 10 of the human genome [as given here](http://www.bigre.ulb.ac.be/courses/statistics_bioinformatics/practicals/ASG1_2012/rnaseq_td/rnaseq_td.html).

 ### Proposed exercises

 The following exercises are proposed for TopHat/Bowtie2:

 1. create a launcher for TopHat using the commands shown in the previous section
-2. launch jobs with 1, 2, 4, 8, 10 and 12 cores on one node and measure the speedup obtained
+2. launch jobs with 1, 2, 4, 8 and 10 cores on one node, using the second test files, and measure the speedup obtained

 ## Useful references